 Geocaching is like going on a modern treasure hunt, and you can do it for free at North Georgia Canopy Tours!
 Bring your G.P.S.-enabled smartphone, follow the instructions, and enjoy the thrill of the hunt.
 Along the way, you’ll learn all about the region’s rich history, colorful plants, and beautiful animals.

 Modern society downplays the value of simply doing nothing at all.
 Sometimes, sitting in a rocking chair and admiring the tranquil beauty of the Blue Ridge Mountains is just what the doctor ordered.
 We invite you to come and experience this for yourself!
-Each uniquely decorated room at our family-owned bed and breakfast allows access to an open-air porch, our Garden House (where you’ll find a variety of free refreshments), and a sparkling pool.
-After a good night’s rest in your plush, comfortable bed, be sure to come down for complimentary gourmet breakfast!
+Each uniquely decorated room at our family-owned bed and breakfast allows access to an open-air porch, our Garden House (where you’ll find a variety of complimentary refreshments), and a sparkling pool.
+After a good night’s rest in your plush, comfortable bed, be sure to come down for a gourmet breakfast!
 Then, enjoy some of these free things to do in North Georgia.